April 16, 2024

 3. Ensure regular updates

-For some of us, developing a skills database from scratch and tracking and monitoring it continuously might seem like a time-consuming and monotonous exercise.
+For some of us, developing a skills inventory from scratch and tracking and monitoring it continuously might seem like a time-consuming and monotonous exercise.
 But it need not be.
-The existence of numerous digital skills database software makes the process quite efficient and simple.
-By using a skills management software or a skills management platform like MuchSkills, you can not only automate repetitive tasks such as reporting and updating new skills on the database but even create skills matrices and comprehensive employee skill profiles, track employee certifications, conduct real-time skills gap analysis, and get a complete overview of your organisation’s skills that allows you to form agile, high-performing teams.
+The existence of numerous digital skills management software makes the process quite efficient and simple.
+By using a skills management software like MuchSkills, you can not only automate repetitive tasks such as reporting and updating new skills on the database but even create skills matrices and comprehensive employee skill profiles, track employee certifications, conduct real-time skills gap analysis, and get a complete overview of your organisation’s skills that allows you to form agile, high-performing teams.

 Subscribe to MuchSkills Skills Research, Reports and Articles